Home

 Quick Facts

 Additionally, his father Nikolai was an Engineer-colonel and did a commendable job in the sector.
-In his youth, Nikolai Korsakov lived for a long period in England, graduating at the University of Oxford with honours and then working several years in Glasgow, Scotland.
-In the late 1770s, his father returned to Russia and became an aide-de-camp and favourite of the Russian Prince Grigory Potemkin.
+In his youth, Nikolai Korsakov lived for a long period in England, graduating from the University of Oxford with honors and then working for several years in Glasgow, Scotland.
+In the late 1770s, his father returned to Russia and became an aide-de-camp and favorite of the Russian Prince Grigory Potemkin.
 Unfortunately, Semyon’s father died in his prime during the famous Battle for Ochakov in August 1788 (in the early days of the Russo-Turkish War of 1788-1792).

 Semyon Korsakov was only 1 when his father died.
-Therefore, he grew under the care of his mother, Anna and uncle admiral Nikolai Semyonovich Mordvinov (1754-1845), a Russian naval commander and statesman.
+Therefore, he grew up under the care of his mother, Anna, and uncle Admiral Nikolai Semyonovich Mordvinov (1754-1845), a Russian naval commander and statesman.

 Early Life